-Merit-based assistance is offered to recognize students who have special talents or achievements.
-Academic awards to new students are made on the basis of their high school records and SAT or ACT test scores.
-Continuing students receive scholarships based on their academic performance at CSM, particularly in their major field of study, and on financial need.
+Merit-based assistance is offered to recognize students for their achievements.
+Academic awards to new students are made on the basis of their high school records and SAT or ACT composite test scores.
+Continuing students can receive departmental scholarships based on their academic performance at CSM, particularly in their major field of study, and on financial need.